-Smart Urban Lighting Trends for 2016
+Smart Urban Lighting Trends

 With a new year at hand, it is a good time to look back at what occurred in 2015 and try to forecast what lies ahead for 2016.
 It has been a watershed year for LED outdoor lighting.
 LED now comprises more than 50% of all new public outdoor lighting fixtures sold and this percentage continues to grow rapidly.
 As predicted, the cost effectiveness of LED has effectively virtually older technology HPS from new public lighting installations.
 With average LED roadway fixtures dropping from $155 in 2014 to $125 in 2015, HPS can no longer be considered an economically viable alternative for most new and retrofit installations.
 This change is due to the parity of fixture costs with HPS, as well as the increased cost of re-lamping and higher operating costs associated with them.
 While some cities will continue to re-lamp and do spot replacement of damaged HPS fixtures, it will be extremely difficult to justify group replacement of any public lighting with anything but LED.